vinhbui107/dotfiles/README.md

-# My configs for Ubuntu OS
+# My configs for OS